Capturing Misalignment: Introduction

 \subsection{Related Literature}

 Beyond the references alluded to previously, this work is related to the literature that aims to address various cognitive\footnote{ We use the term \Say{cognitive} in this context in a broad sense as everything which stems from cognition, where the latter is defined in the Encyclopedia Britannica as \emph{\Say{the states and processes involved in knowing, which in their completeness include perception and judgment.
 Cognition includes all conscious and unconscious processes by which knowledge is accumulated, such as perceiving, recognizing, conceiving, and reasoning}.}} phenomena, such as information processing mistakes, unawareness, or bounded reasoning, as in \cite{Geanakoplos_2021},\footnote{Working paper version dating back to 1989.} \cite{Heifetz_et_al_2006}, and \cite{Alaoui_Penta_2016}, with particular emphasis on mistakes regarding the beliefs of other agents, as explored in \cite{Bursztyn_Yang_2022}.
 In terms of the tools employed, this paper is related to \cite{Harsanyi_1967-1968}, \cite{Aumann_1976}, and \cite{Mertens_Zamir_1985}, which address the problem of capturing infinite coherent hierarchies of beliefs.
 However, this work represents a significant shift from these earlier contributions, as it is the first to explicitly address the problem of creating \say{personalized} type structures to capture all the infinite coherent hierarchies of beliefs that can arise in the \say{mind} of an agent.
-Specifically, this paper provides a formalization and foundation for the notion of player-specific type structures discussed in \citet[Section 8.1]{Brandenburger_Friedenberg_2010}.\footnote{Although used for very different questions, the framework put forward by \citet{Piermont_Zuazo_2024} can be seen as a different formalization of player-specific type structures.} Finally, this work relates to the methodological point in \citet[Chapter 12.1.1, pp.622--624]{Dekel_Siniscalchi_2015}, which emphasizes the importance of addressing elicitability issues when dealing with types and infinite coherent hierarchies of beliefs.
+Specifically, this paper provides a formalization and foundation for the notion of player-specific type structures discussed in \citet[Section 8.1]{Brandenburger_Friedenberg_2010}.\footnote{Although used for very different questions, the framework put forward by \citet{Piermont_Zuazo_2024} can be seen as a different formalization of player-specific type structures.} Also, this work relates to the methodological point in \citet[Chapter 12.1.1, pp.622–624]{Dekel_Siniscalchi_2015}, which emphasizes the importance of addressing elicitability issues when dealing with types and infinite coherent hierarchies of beliefs.
+Finally, our approach sheds light on the usage of type structures in experiments based on games as in \cite{Kneeland_2015}.\footnote{See \Sref{subsec:conceptual_aspects} \Say{Misalignment \& Experiments on Games}.}